chinchalinchin/scrilla/README.txt

 1. Future versions of the application will allow the user to set the service responsible for providing data to the application.
 Currently, all data is retrieved from the free tier of AlphaVantage.

 2. Need to rejigger the correlation algorithm so it works across asset types.
+Currently only works if assets are the same type; things go haywire when asset types are different, presumably because crypto can trade on weekends, screwing up the correlation calculation.

 3. Use PyQt to create gui.

     python ./main.py -gui

 will launch GUI.
-Currently only have a basic display for risk-return calculations.
+Currently working on widgets for the functions.

 NOTE: